 - Administer periodic physical examinations, as required for compliance.

-Pre-employment Physical Examinations are performed to determine if a potential employee is physically capable of performing the essential functions of the job, while maintaining their medical confidentiality.
+Pre-employment physical exams are performed to determine if a potential employee is physically capable of performing the essential functions of the job.

-Prevention programs can help keep employees health and can monitor their medical needs.
-Health promotion and prevention programs include:
+Prevention programs can help keep employees healthy and on the job.
+Health promotion and prevention services include:

-- Vaccinations for Tetanus, Hep A & B, Influenza, Pneumonia, MMR, TB skin test and many other immunizations are available
+- Vaccinations for Tetanus, Hepatitis A and B, Influenza, Pneumonia, and MMR

 - Annual TB testing